-- High-risk patients should be seen within 24 hours of surgery - Routine patients should be seen within 48 hours of surgery - Frequency and timing of subsequent visits depend on refraction, visual function, and medical condition of the eye - More frequent follow-up usually necessary for high risk patients - Components of each postoperative exam should include: - Interval history, including new symptoms and use of postoperative medications - Patient's assessment of visual function status - Measurement of IOP - Slit-lamp biomicroscopy - Operating ophthalmologist should provide postoperative care that is within the unique competence of the ophthalmologist (III, GQ, SR)
+- Functionally monocular and high-risk patients should be seen within 24 hours of surgery - Routine patients should be seen within 48 hours of surgery - Frequency and timing of subsequent visits depend on size or configuration of the incision; need to cut or remove sutures; and when refraction, visual function, and medical condition of the eye are stabilized - More frequent follow-up usually necessary for high risk patients - Components of each postoperative exam should include: - Interval history, including new symptoms, use of postoperative medications and self-assessment of vision - Measurement of visual function - Measurement of IOP - Slit-lamp biomicroscopy - Counseling/education for the patient - Provision of a management plan - Operating ophthalmologist has ultimate responsibility for preoperative assessment and postoperative care of the patient and has a unique perspective and thorough understanding of the patient's intraoperative course, postoperative condition and response to surgery.
+The operating ophthalmologist has an ethical obligation to the patient that continues until postoperative rehabilitation is complete.
+The operating ophthalmologist should provide postoperative care that is within the unique competence of the ophthalmologist.
+Patients should always have access to an ophthalmologist for appropriate care if serious problems arise.